Artificial Intelligence and Law – An Overview and History

 1. Administrators of law- judges, legislators, government officials and regulators.

 Judges are starting to rely on bail reports that have been produced by machine learning- i.e. to formulate the chances of offending again.
-Predictive policing using AI to predict where more resources should be applied and facial recognition for suspects.
+Predictive policing uses AI to predict where more resources should be applied and facial recognition for suspects.
 ‘Minority Report’s genre of ‘Science-fiction’ must have to be revisited.

 2. Practitioners of law- lawyers.

-Limitations on AI today
+Limitations of AI today

 Human oversight is always needed on some scale.
 There are still accuracy errors.
-Harry justifiably argued that you wouldn’t want Google Translate to translate your billion pound merger in to French and then have to rely on this translation at a later date!
+Harry justifiably argued that you wouldn’t want Google Translate to translate your billion-pound merger into French and then have to rely on this translation at a later date!

 Current policy topics with AI and Law

-Will AI take peoples jobs?
+Will AI take people's jobs?

 ‘Where lawyers are acting like computers today, those tasks will be replaced by computers tomorrow’.